 In an interpretive release entitled "Use of Electronic Media" (the "May 2000 Release"), the SEC stated that the federal securities laws apply in the same manner to the content of company websites as to any other statements made by or attributable to the company.
-An issuer is responsible for the accuracy of statements that "can be reasonably expected to reach investors and the securities markets, regardless of the medium through which the statements are made, including the Internet."
+An issuer is responsible for the accuracy of statements that "can be reasonably expected to reach investors and the securities markets, regardless of the medium through which the statements are made, including the Internet.
 Given the potential liability under the securities laws for a material misstatement or omission in public communications, a company should vet any statements by or on behalf of the company made on its website or any social media channels with the same care that it uses in evaluating disclosures in SEC reports.
-A company also should also take care to avoid liability under the "entanglement" theory for third-party information, as we discuss below.

-10 Use of Electronic Media, SEC Release No. 33-7856, May 4, 2000, available at: https://goo.gl/r8PpKt.
+&lt;sup>10 Use of Electronic Media, SEC Release No. 33-7856, May 4, 2000, available at: https://goo.gl/r8PpKt.
 The May 2000 Release also includes guidance relating to investment companies.